On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Conclusion

 In comparison to other results on the strategyproofness of set-valued SCFs, we employ a very weak notion of strategyproofness.
-In particular, our notion of strategyproofness is weaker than those used by \citet{DuSc00a}, \citet{BDS01a}, \citet{ChZh02a}, \citet{Rodr07a}, and \citet{Sato08a}.
+In particular, our notion of strategyproofness is weaker than those used by \shortciteA{DuSc00a}, \shortciteA{BDS01a}, \shortciteA{ChZh02a}, \shortciteA{Rodr07a}, and \shortciteA{Sato08a}.
 This is possible because we consider the more general domain of weak preferences, which explicitly allows for ties.
-Interestingly, all proofs except that of Claim 1 in \Cref{thm1} can be transferred to the domain of strict preferences by carefully breaking ties and replacing Kelly-strategyproofness with the significantly stronger strategyproofness notion introduced by \citet{DuSc00a}.
+Interestingly, all proofs except that of Claim 1 in \Cref{thm1} can be transferred to the domain of strict preferences by carefully breaking ties and replacing Kelly-strategyproofness with the significantly stronger strategyproofness notion introduced by \shortciteA{DuSc00a}.
 While the resulting theorems are covered by the Duggan-Schwartz impossibility, this raises intriguing questions concerning the relationship between strategyproofness results for weak and strict preferences.

-In contrast to previous impossibilities for Kelly's preference extension \citep{BBGH18a,BSS19a}, our proofs do not rely on the availability of artificial voters who are completely indifferent between all alternatives.
+In contrast to previous impossibilities for Kelly's preference extension \shortcite{BBGH18a,BSS19a}, our proofs do not rely on the availability of artificial voters who are completely indifferent between all alternatives.
 Moreover, the results are tight in the sense that they cease to hold if we remove an axiom, reduce the number of alternatives or voters, weaken the notion of strategyproofness, or require strict preferences.
-For example, the essential set \citep{DuLa99a, Lasl00b} and a handful of other support-based Condorcet extensions satisfy strategyproofness if preferences are strict and participation for unrestricted preferences \citep{Bran11c,BBGH18a}.
+For example, the essential set \shortcite{DuLa99a,Lasl00b} and a handful of other support-based Condorcet extensions satisfy strategyproofness if preferences are strict and participation for unrestricted preferences \shortcite{Bran11c,BBGH18a}.
 Our results thus provide important insights on when and why strategyproofness can be attained.